How to meet the growing pressure to modernise learning

 It's a week since our Learning Insights webinar with Don Taylor.
-If you missed it, you can check out the recording here.
 We had a fantastic audience who kept the chat room busy with questions, ideas and suggestions – it's well worth checking out to gain extra insights, on top of the ones we share from the report.
 In this post, we highlight some of those continuing trends and a debate about just how involved L&D should be in modern learning.

 More insights into the latest L&D trends